SSoelvsten/adiar/FUTURE_WORK.md

 currently the only motivation we have for this (except for: "because we can") is to remove the need for the user to think about what representation to use.

+### Free Boolean Decision Diagrams
+One can remove the restriction of ordering the decision diagram to then potentially compress the data structure even more.
+These Free Binary Decision Diagrams (FBDD) of [[Gergov94](#references)] may also be possible to implement in the setting of Time-forward processing used here.

 ### Multi-Terminal Binary Decision Diagrams
 One can extend the proposed representation of sink nodes to encompass non-boolean values, such as integers or floats.
 To this end, one should template all structs